apache/incubator-heron/website/README.md

 ```

 This will generate a full build of the docs in the `public` folder and check all
 links.
-If broken links are found, see `linkchecker-errors.csv` (but make sure to
+If broken links are found, see `linkchecker-errors.csv` (you can safely
-remove this file so that you don't accidentally commit it to Git).
+leave this file in your directory, as it is ignored by Git).

 ## Running the Site Locally